Ready to explore Knox Farm State Park? Here's everything you need to know before you go!

 The park's connection to New York Audubon initiatives reflects its importance as a wildlife habitat, and you'll understand why once you spend time here.
 The varied landscape provides nesting sites, feeding areas, and shelter for species that need both open and forested environments.
 The ponds add another habitat layer, attracting waterfowl and providing drinking water for land-based wildlife.

 Seasonal changes dramatically alter the park's appearance and wildlife activity.
 Spring brings migrating birds and wildflowers in the meadows, while fall offers excellent foliage viewing as the hardwood forests change color.
-Winter transforms the open areas into cross-country skiing terrain, though hiking remains possible on most trails when conditions allow.
+Winter transforms the open areas into cross-country skiing terrain, though hiking remains possible on most trails.

 The Knox Farm Visitor Center serves as the logical starting point for your visit, providing trail maps, current conditions information, and educational displays about the park's natural and cultural history.
-The center staff can help you choose appropriate trails based on your time constraints and interests, which proves especially valuable given the variety of route options available.
+The center staff can help you choose appropriate trails based on your time constraints and interests.

 Well-maintained facilities throughout the park include picnic areas strategically located to take advantage of scenic views.
 These spots work well for lunch breaks during longer hikes or as destinations for families with young children who might prefer shorter walks.
 The picnic areas also provide good staging points for wildlife photography, as animals often move through these more open areas.